 Easter is typically a big consumer holiday that rakes in billions and gives Americans toothaches.
-We’re likely to see a boom in spending this year, too, as the pandemic restrictions of the past two years are mostly gone and more people will celebrate in person.
+In fact, 80% of Americans celebrated the holiday last year, and this year consumers are expected to spend $24 billion, according to the National Retail Federation.
 In the weeks leading up to the holiday, grocery stores will offer an abundance of seasonal foods like chocolate bunnies and marshmallow peeps, as well as extra eggs for people who want to dye them.

 For Christians, however, Easter is less of a commercial event than a holy experience.
 It not only marks the end of Lent — a 40-day period of fasting, reflection, prayer and repentance followed directly by Easter Sunday — but it also celebrates the resurrection of Jesus Christ and represents the “new covenant” between God and humanity.
-In observance of the holiday, many families will attend services, either in person or via the livestreams that many churches started to offer during the pandemic.
+In observance of the holiday, many families will attend services.

-But some Americans will feel the Easter spirit more than others, depending on where they live.
-To identify those areas, WalletHub compared the 100 largest cities based on 13 metrics that speak to an ideal Easter celebration.
+Some Americans will feel the Easter spirit more than others, depending on where they live.
+To identify those areas, WalletHub compared the 100 largest cities based on 12 metrics that speak to an ideal Easter celebration.
 Our metrics range from candy and chocolate stores per capita to the city’s Christian population.

 Make sure to also check out WalletHub’s Easter Facts & Stats – Church, Candy & Cash infographic for fun facts about the holiday.